amejiarosario/amejiarosario.github.io/source/_posts/2019-07-05-promises-tutorial-concurrency-in-javascript-node.md

 The Promise constructor takes a callback with two arguments `resolve` and `reject`.

-- **Resolve**: is a callback that should be invoke when the async operation is completed.
+- **Resolve**: is a callback that should be invoked when the async operation is completed.
-- **Reject**: is a callback function to be invoke when an error occurs.
+- **Reject**: is a callback function to be invoked when an error occurs.

 The constructor returns an object immediately, the promise instance.
 You can get notified when the promise is "done" using the method `.then` in the promise instance.
 Let's see an example.

 ### Wait, aren't promises just callbacks?

-Yes and no. Promises are not "just" callbacks but they do use asynchronous callbacks on the `.then` and `.catch` methods.
-Promises are an abstraction on top of callbacks that allows you to chain multiple async operations and handle errors in a common place.
+Yes and no. Promises are not "just" callbacks, but they do use asynchronous callbacks on the `.then` and `.catch` methods.
+Promises are an abstraction on top of callbacks that allows you to chain multiple async operations and handle errors more elegantly.
 Let's see it in action.

 #### Promises anti-pattern (promise hell)
+Before jumping into how to convert callbacks to promises, let's see how NOT to it.

 Please don't convert callbacks to promises from this: